 - Labor Phase is the name of your phase.
 For the sales process, this might be Rough In, Trim, or Programming.
 A service labor phase might be something like Service – Warranty or Service Contract.

 - Labor Cost – enter the cost you assign to an hour’s worth of labor.
-This will likely be an average cost of all your technician’s wages and might also include benefits, vehicle charges, insurance, etc. We call this a burdened cost.
+The cost will likely be an average cost of all your technician’s wages and might also include benefits, vehicle charges, insurance, etc. We call this a burdened cost.

 - Labor Price – this is the amount you charge a customer for an hour of the particular labor phase.